-The second mistake most people make is choosing the wrong company to offer them shipping services.
-You should avoid any shipper simply because you read about them on the Net where they told you they are the “best”.
+The second mistake most people make is choosing the wrong company to offer the shipping services.
+You should avoid any shippers simply because you read about them on the Net where they told you they are the “best.”
 Make sure you look for independent customer reviews regarding their services.

 Failing to Insulate the Box

 It is not enough to pack your artwork safely.
 Most inexperienced people fail to insulate their packing box only to discover later that humidity and fluctuating temperatures have ruined their fine art.
 Failing to use insulation paper on your artwork is a direct ticket to damage, and hence, factor in this issue as you pack your artwork.